medikoo/code-file-nav/README.md

 ## To do

 - Write unit tests
-- Error on invalid characters in file/folder names
 - Implement `> Duplicate` command (shortcut for `> Copy` then `> Paste` in the same folder
 - Implement `> Change mode` command
 - Recursive mkdir for any command that could include additional folders using slashes